dgkanatsios/AzureContainerInstancesManagement/README.md

 - **MarkedForDeletion**: We can mark a Container Group as `MarkedForDeletion` so that it will be deleted when a) there are no more active sessions and b) the **ACIGC** Function runs
 - **Failed**: When something has gone bad

-Moreover, if you navigate to the root of the deployment using a web browser (e.g. visit https://your_function_name.azurewebsites.net) you will see a page that displays details about your running servers (Public IPs, ActiveSessions, datacenter Location etc.).
+Moreover, if you navigate to the root of the deployment using a web browser (e.g. visit https://your_function_name.azurewebsites.net) you will see a 'list servers' page that displays details about your running servers (Public IPs, ActiveSessions, datacenter Location etc.).
+The HTML page exists in the `ACIList` Function and served via a `?html=something` input in the query string.
+We're using [Azure Functions Proxies](https://docs.microsoft.com/en-us/azure/azure-functions/functions-proxies) to have the root path (/) of the application point to the HTML file using the special query string.
+Check the `proxies.json` file for details.

 ## Flow

 ![How Functions are called](media/animation.gif)

-A typical flow of the project goes like this:
+A typical flow of the project scenario goes like this:

 1. External service calls `ACICreate`, so a new Container Group is created and is set to `Creating` state in the table.
 2. As soon as the Event Grid notification comes to `ACIMonitor` function, this means that the Container Group is ready.
 The `ACIMonitor` function inserts its public IP into Table Storage and sets its state to `Running`.